chingu-x/chingu-dashboard-be/README.md

 ## Description

 This is the Chingu Dashboard backend project.
-Be sure to set your .env.dev [environment variables file](#envfiles)
+Be sure to set your .env files [environment variables file](#envfiles)

 ## Creating new components